elvis-mw/Netflix-Data-Analysis-Using-SQL/README.md

 		ORDER BY release_year DESC, content_count DESC;
 		GO
 ```
+Insight:
+-This query helps identify which genres dominated Netflix's content releases in different years.
+-It reveals trends in genre popularity over time (e.g., whether Sci-Fi content has increased in recent years).
+-Useful for content creators, analysts, and streaming strategists to make data-driven decisions.
 ### 8.Find the most common rating for movies and TV shows.
 ```sql
 SELECT type,